Psychotherapy is a general term for treating mental health problems by talking with a psychiatrist, psychologist or other mental health provider.

 In some cases, psychotherapy can be as effective as medications, such as antidepressants.
 However, depending on your specific situation, psychotherapy alone may not be enough to ease the symptoms of a mental health condition.
 You may also need medications or other treatments.

 - Find a therapist.
 Get a referral from a doctor, health insurance plan, friend or other trusted source.
 Many employers offer counseling services or referrals through employee assistance programs (EAPs).
-You can also find a therapist on your own — for instance, in the phone book or on the Internet, or through a local or state psychological association.
+Or you can find a therapist on your own, for instance, by looking for a professional association on the Internet.

 - Understand the costs.
 If you have health insurance, find out what coverage it offers for psychotherapy.
 Some health plans cover only a certain number of psychotherapy sessions a year.
 Also, talk to your therapist about fees and payment options.